karry-lkrrr/karry-lkrrr/README.md

 - 👋 Hi, I’m @karry-lkrrr
 - 👀 I’m interested in ride
-- 🌱 I’m currently learning the red hat girl story
+- 🌱 I’m currently learning the story
 - 💞️ I’m looking to ???
 - 📫 How to reach me for 1586310219@qq.com
 - 😄 Pronouns: good